dotnet/runtime/docs/design/features/native-hosting.md

     void       *reserved);
 ```

 Calling this function will load the specified assembly in the default load context.
+It does not provide a mechanism for registering additional dependency resolution, as mechanisms like `.deps.json` and `AssemblyDependencyResolver` are file-based.
+Dependencies can be pre-loaded (for example, via a previous call to this function) or the specified assembly can explicitly register its own resolution logic (for example, via the [`AssemblyLodContext.Resolving`](https://learn.microsoft.com/dotnet/api/system.runtime.loader.assemblyloadcontext.resolving) event).
 * `assembly_bytes` - Bytes of the assembly to load.
 * `assembly_bytes_len` - Byte length of the assembly to load.
 * `symbols_bytes` - Bytes of the symbols for the assembly to load.